lghauth/tdd-example/README.md

     - Start with 10% then ensure that this % will not drop
       - This way I ensure that new code will have test

+## How deep are your unit tests?

+> "I get paid for code that works, not for tests, so my philosophy is to test as little as
+> possible to reach a given level of confidence."
+Kent Beck

 ### But what the problem of writing tests after and not before the Dev?
   - In a project with a short deadline, tests will be left to be done after and after means never
   - But I'm writing testable code?